 The wireless with bluetooth idea is to use a sound library that connects to multiple sets of speakers as well as a vibrating pulse.
 In the preliminary design multiple devices may be used for the multiple different speakers.
 As the project progresses the goal would be to integrate everything into one program with an easy to use interface, similar to the one seen in Laerdal's SimMan3G [5].
 The advantage to this design is that the initial idea is very simple and feasible.
 The opportunity to have bluetooth speakers also gives the electronics more flexibility to be changed.
 Additionally, most people have worked with bluetooth before so fixing it wouldn't be too difficult.
 One of the disadvantages is that bluetooth is a little bit more expensive than wired speakers.
-Additionally, the initial design will be a lot more simple than the others making it less likely to compete with the more complex designs.
-However, it has a lot of room for growth and improvement in the future and has the largest potential.
+The initial design will be simpler than the others making it less likely to compete with the more complex designs.
+However, it has room for growth and improvement in the future and has the largest potential.